Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: System Model and Problem Formulation

-where $\Gamma_k = \frac{1}{P_{\max}}\Big(\sigma^2+P_{\max}\sum\limits_{n \in {\cal K}, n \ne k}\nu^2_{n,k}\Big), k \in \cal K$, are constants and $\gamma^*_{c,1}$ denotes the optimal value of (P1).
+where $\zeta_k = \frac{1}{P_{\max}}\Big(\sigma^2+P_{\max}\sum\limits_{n \in {\cal K}, n \ne k}\nu^2_{n,k}\Big), k \in \cal K$, are constants and $\gamma^*_{c,1}$ denotes the optimal value of (P1).
 It is noted that (P1) is a non-convex MINLP problem, which is NP-hard and difficult to be optimally solved.
 In fact, even by relaxing all integer variables in $\mv\Lambda$ into their continuous counterparts, i.e., $0 \le \lambda_{j,k} \le 1, \forall j,k$ in (P1), (P1) is still a non-convex optimization problem owing to its objective function, where each $\tilde \alpha_{k,k}({\mv \lambda}_k), k \in \cal K$ is convex (instead of concave) in ${\mv \lambda}_k$ (see (\ref{effch1})).
 Although the optimal solution to (P1) can be derived by enumerating all feasible IRS-user associations, this incurs a worst-case complexity in the order of ${\cal O}\left(K^J\right)$, which is prohibitive if $J$ is practically large.
-For example, under our simulation setting in Section \ref{sim} with $K=4$ and $J=30$, the worst-case complexity is on the order of $10^{18}$.
 In Section \ref{p1}, we will optimally solve (P1) based on the BB method, which is more efficient than the full enumeration by properly discarding some solution sets that cannot yield the optimal solution to (P1).
 Moreover, a suboptimal but low-complexity successive refinement algorithm is proposed to solve (P1) more efficiently.